-Before you discuss pricing, use this slide to reiterate the important points (goals, challenges, and priorities) from the previous meeting.
-Confirm that they are still relevant, and drive home the value of your product as a solution to their problems and a means to reach their goals.
+Before discussing pricing, reps should use this slide to reiterate the important points (goals, challenges, and priorities) from the previous meeting.
+Confirm that they are still relevant, and drive home the value of your product as a solution to the prospect’s problems and a means to reach their goals.

 Slide 2: Pricing tiers

-This is where you present your pricing options in the most succinct and clear way possible.
-Maybe you have an upfront pricing discount or a bundle option.
-Focus on the different options you have available and the benefits of each.
+This is where reps can share the pricing options in a succinct and clear way.
+Maybe you have an upfront pricing discount or bundle option.
+Focus on the different options that are available and the benefits of each.

-While on this slide, reps can utilize information or concerns that were previously raised by the prospect to negotiate a fair deal.
+While on this slide, reps can reference information or concerns that were previously raised by the prospect to negotiate a fair deal.

 For example, let’s say that the prospect had mentioned that their yearly budget is lower this year.
 Reps can use this information to highlight that they would actually save money by bundling two or more add-ons to your product.

 A mutual outcome/joint execution plan allows your reps to clearly define the specific steps needed to move forward with the prospect.
 This slide assists the rep with confirming the need-to-know details so both parties can move towards a beneficial outcome, together.